webclinic017/Automated-Investment-System-2/README.md

-# AlpacQuantop-em : A Quantitative Trading System
+# AlpacQuantop-em : Quantitative Trading System

 ## Project Overview
 Built a functional quantitative trading system that implements strategies researched and tested in Quantopian.
 Those strategies are then executed in Alpaca- the commission-free stock trading API.
 Mainly it is useful for companies involved in trading securities.